letho1608/-facebook-bot-gemini/README.md

-Here’s an updated version of the README with the "Project Structure" and "Code Explanation" sections removed:

----

 # 🌟 Messenger Bot with Google Gemini AI 🌟

 This is a **Messenger Bot** integrated with **Google Gemini AI**, built using `fca-utils` for Facebook Messenger interactions and the **Google Generative AI** API for generating intelligent responses.
 It's simple, fast, and handles user messages effortlessly.